agankin/Bee-Hive/README.md

 hive.Run();                                               // Runs the Hive.
 This starts minimal number of threads.
 ```

-### Creating Hive Queues
+### Requesting computations

+The first step is obtaining a Hive Queue.
 Hive Queues are collections holding requests for computations.
-To run a computation in a Hive the corresponding Hive Queue must first be created.

 Each Hive can have unlimited number of Hive Queues.
-A Hive fetches requests from all of its Hive Queues in the FIFO order of adding and performs computations within its single Thread Pool.
+It fetches requests in FIFO order of adding from all of its queues and performs computations within its single Thread Pool.

-The definition of functions used in examples can be found in [Functions used in examples](#functions-used-in-examples) section.
+The sample below shows how to obtain different instances of Hive Queues.
+The definition of computational functions used can be found in [Functions used in examples](#functions-used-in-examples) section.

 ```cs
 // A queue to calculate is a number prime or not.